-Keywords are the words and phrases that people are searching for and are used to trigger ads based on the different keyword match types used.
+Keywords are the words and phrases that people are searching for and are used to trigger paid ads based on the different keyword match types used.

 The ad’s destination URL on a website that users will reach when they click an ad.
 The aim of this page is to turn users into converting users via sign ups, purchases, or lead generation.